google/web-starter-kit-extras/server-configs/README.md

 # Server Configs

-Boilerplate configurations for various web servers to host WSK-based app.
+Many users asked about hosting their WSK-based apps and we thought we would provide some boilerplate configurations for various web servers and other hosting solutions.

+[HTML5 Boilerplate project (H5BP)][9] already provides a number of useful configurations.
+Those are linked as submodules in this directory.

+We will try to reuse and contribute to as many OSS projects (like H5BP) as we find to see fit Web Starter Kit.

 ### [Apache][5]